shackbarth/homepage/content/the-gettysburg-sequence.md

 "Now, no choice but maul the hour.
 This day?
 Well, common-sense has written Jackson off.
 But Stuart?
 Carlisle's an healthy canter, fetch yesterday.
 That can abide the [exemplars-to-come](#Exemplars) at West Point... or [Lexington](#Lexington).

-First the mete, Brevet Liuetenant Lee: erase Fredericksburg, Chancellorsville -- too lucky, too much Stonewall... and [postures upended](#Postures Upended).
+First the mete, Brevet Lieutenant Lee: erase Fredericksburg, Chancellorsville -- too lucky, too much Stonewall... and [postures upended](#Postures Upended).
 (What's more, [Old Whiskers and Fightin' Joe](#Old Whiskers) patently liveried us those twin gory aliments.)
 Today's algebra?
 Meade + Sedgewick + stores - Jackson (Have I discounted Stonewall, in truth?), compounded to an escaped power by Stuart = Lee over x.
 Moot mathematic.
 And if the tangency disjoin with no [apodosis](#Apodosis)?
 Well then, Alexander's dread!
 For five mountain spines and four rivers to west and south, Mr. Lincoln stays his hand with one ace and two jacks showing, and something in the hole.
 Capt.
 Lee knows his hand: two kinds showing."

 Withal, a good man plumb purest to the Traveller, or [Rover](#Rover), that matches his master... body, heart, and brain.